ramanujprasad/Angular4AdminApp/README.md

 # AdminApp

 This application uses angular 4 created for learning purpose.
 It has been build using [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
+This app is available in en/nl/fr languages.

 ## Download dependencies